Mental Health Resources in the LGBTQ+ Community

 Produced by the HRC Foundation

+LGBTQ+ people experience alarmingly high rates of mental health challenges.
+Too often, false narratives attempt to blame LGBTQ+ people for their own mental health challenges.
 The truth is that mental health challenges in the LGBTQ+ community are largely due to stigma, discrimination and bias in all of its forms.
-However, LGBTQ+ people also face gaps in health insurance coverage.
-In the United States, 18% of LGBTQ+ adults of color have no health insurance coverage, compared to 8% of all adults.
+LGBTQ+ people also face gaps in receiving adequate mental health care.
+Significant gaps in health insurance coverage, economic injustice, discrimination, bias, stigma and violence all interact to worsen the mental health challenges facing LGBTQ+ people today.

 LGBTQ+ Crisis/Suicide Prevention Hotlines